 And luck has had it that the AppleSox have seen more wins than losses over the years.
 Winning the league championships in 2003, 2005, 2006, 2009, 2010 and 2012.
 The years the AppleSox didn’t win the championship….
 They came very close, with playoff wins in 2007, 2008 and 2011.

-Impressive wins aside, The AppleSox showed early signs of promise by sending some of their first recruits to the major leagues… such as Jason Hammel who went on to play as a starting pitcher for the Colorado Rockies and now plays for the Chicago Cubs.
-Tommy Malone who went on to the Minnesota Twins.
-Blaine Hardy to the Detroit Tigers, Trevor Brown to the San Francisco Giants, and Cole Gillespie who went on to play for the Miami Marlins, just to name a few.
+Impressive wins aside, the AppleSox showed early signs of promise by sending some of their first recruits to the major leagues… such as Jason Hammel (2001) who went on to play as a starting pitcher for six different teams before retiring in March.
+Currently, five AppleSox players are active on major-league rosters; Marco Gonzales, Tommy Milone, Pat Valaika, Blaine Hardy and Keston Hiura.

 Quite a few AppleSox players have moved on from the AppleSox to play in the pros, thirty of them now in fact.
 And with so many players moving up into the pros, it only goes to prove that the AppleSox have what it takes to provide their players the opportunity to play on one of the best teams in the Pacific Northwest and give them the leadership skills and training that they need to grow into the best player they can.
 With such a healthy number of players moving on to pro baseball teams the AppleSox have proven they can produce quality players, quality baseball games, and that they are a team that is watched by professionals and amateurs alike.